amirj11/advanced-system-design/README.md

 # System Components
+ The system components are subpackages of the main project package.
 ### Snapshots File
 the snapshots file is a gzipped binary containing a sequence of messages, serialized with ProtoBuf (format in cortex/client/cortex.proto). it starts with a User message, defining the user who uploads the file (his name, user id, gender and birthday). after the User message there is a sequence of Snapshot messages, each containing:
 - snapshot timestamp (with milliseconds)